simplex-chat/simplex-chat/simplex-messaging.md

     send the messages into the connection, and another unique "public" key - to retrieve the messages from the connection.
-"Unique" here means that each "public" key is used only for one connection and is not used for any other context - effectively this key is not public and does not represent any participant identity.
+"Unique" here means that each "public" key is used only for one connection and is not used for any other context - effectively, this key is not public and does not represent any participant identity.
   - both "public" keys are provided to the server by the connection recepient when the connection is established.